satry22/My-Pets/README.md

   ![Performance](assets/images/docs/Screenshot-performance.png)

 ## User Stories Testing

 - As a user I want to navigate between pages.
   - navigation links are at the top right.
 The page the user is on is identified by the underlined border on each link as the click through the website.

-- As a user I want be able to view images of my pets.
+- As a user I want be able to view clear images of my pets.
   - When the user navigates to the Galley page the images of my pets are clearly laid out and visible to the user.

 - As a user I want to be able to sign up for a newletter to be caught up on what is new.
   - The Sing Up page is laid out with a from in the center of the page under the Nav Bar.
 There are radio buttons where the user can choose what animals they prefer, or both.

+- As a user I want the social media links to work.
+  - Social media links work and are opened in a new window.

 ### Unfixed Bugs